Text Routing

 UIInputController has a textDocumentProxy, which is how a keyboard is meant to integrate with the currently active app.

-KeyboardInputViewController then has a textInputProxy that can be set to replace textDocumentProxy as the main text document proxy.
+KeyboardInputViewController adds a textInputProxy that can be set to replace textDocumentProxy as the main text document proxy.

 👑 Pro features